maanav13579/CompSci_372_Final_Project/ATTRIBUTION.md

   - Web Demo using gradio
     - I DID NOT WRITE THE CODE FOR THIS DEMO.
 It is purely for having a nicer interface for the video, and I do not claim any points for a deployed web application (don't think it counts anyway).
   - Debugging and troubleshooting PyTorch compatibility issues
-  - Training curve visualization code
+  - Training curve generation and visualization code
 - Documentation
   - README.md
     - file structure